-Struble, a Republican, was the representative for Iowa's 11th congressional district from 1889 to 1891.
+Struble was the representative for Iowa’s 11th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1883 to Mar 1891, Struble missed 448 of 1,547 roll call votes, which is 29.0%.
 This is on par with the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.